 Visitors to the Court can view the courtrooms where the Court interprets and applies the law of Australia and hears cases of special significance which includes challenges to the constitutional validity of laws.

 During sitting weeks, subject to available seating, visitors can observe the oral argument and see barristers present their case before the Justices.

 The Court also has the Australian Constitution Centre designed to engage visitors with the history, meaning and relevance of the Australian Constitution.

 Court Guides staff the public areas to explain the powerful history and contemporary function of the Court in Australia’s democracy.

 The stunning building by Lake Burley Griffin in the Parliamentary Zone also has a collection of artwork depicting the role and relevance of the Australian judiciary.

-Coach Parking Disabled access available History & Heritage Non Smoking Parents Room Picnic Area Public Toilet Register of National Estate
+Coach Parking Disabled access available History & Heritage International Non Smoking Parents Room Picnic Area Public Toilet Register of National Estate